bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   Figure 2: SHAP Values from the SHAP Python package [3]

-We can see the same idea as Figure 1, however we don't assume any particular ordering, instead just stack all the positive feature importances to the left, and all negative to the right to arrive at our final model prediction of :math:`24.41`.
+We can see the same idea as Figure 1, however we don't assume any particular ordering, instead we just stack all the positive feature importances to the left, and all negative to the right to arrive at our final model prediction of :math:`24.41`.
 Rotating Figure 2 by 90 degrees and stacking all possible values side-by-side, we get Figure 3.